Health Professions and Occupations Act

 About the HPOA

-The Health Professions and Occupations Act (HPOA) will replace the Health Professions Act (HPA) as the governing legislation for the regulation of health professions in BC on April 1, 2026.
-Until then, the HPA remains in effect.
-For more information about the HPOA, see the information below and on the right side of this page, read FAQs, and watch the HPOA Licensee Webinar Series.
+The Health Professions and Occupations Act (HPOA) came into force as the governing legislation for regulation of health professions in BC on April 1, 2026.
+For information about the HPOA, see the information below and on the right side of this page, read FAQs, watch the HPOA Licensee Webinar Series, and read the Health Professions and Occupations Act Q&A (April 2026) posted by the BC Government (Ministry of Health).

 Changes resulting from the Health Professions and Occupations Act

-The HPOA will result in some key changes, including:
+The HPOA results in some key changes, including:

 - New requirements for committing to cultural safety and humility, improved governance, strengthened oversight of health profession regulatory colleges (see Health Professions and Occupations Regulatory Oversight Office below), a safer complaints and adjudication process, and better information sharing;